5d orbital Induced Room Temperature Quantum Anomalous Hall Effect in TbCl: Results

 Table \ref{tab1} lists the calculated difference energy of four different magnetic structures (Fig.\ref{fig1}(a)), among which FM-z is the ground state with 4.2 meV$/f.u.$ lower energy due to magnetic anisotropy.
 The spin magnetic moment is found to be $\approx$6.36 $\mu_B$/Tb, which is understood as follows.
 Firstly, the eight 4$f$ electrons on each Tb occupy $\uparrow^7\downarrow^1$ due to Hund’s coupling, and contribute 6 $\mu_B$/Tb.
 Secondly, the partial occupation of $d^\dagger_{z^2}\downarrow$ reduces the contribution of the spin-up 5$d$ orbitals.
 Thus, the totall spin magnetic moment is finally reduced to be about 6.36 $\mu_B$/Tb.

 We further discuss the topological properties of the bulk TbCl.
-As shown in Fig. \ref{fig1} (d), the band inversion between $d^\dagger_{z^2}\downarrow$ and $d^\dagger_{xy/x^2-y^2}\uparrow$ around F point gives a nodal ring in the Z-F-$\Gamma$-L plane that illustrated in Fig. \ref{fig2}(b).
+Fig. \ref{fig1} (d) shows the band inversion between $d^\dagger_{z^2}\downarrow$ and $d^\dagger_{xy/x^2-y^2}\uparrow$ around F point.
 The SOC can open a topologically nontrivial gap, as shown in Fig. \ref{fig2}(a).
 We calculate the evolution of the Wannier charge centers to abtain the Chern number in $k_z=0$ and $k_z=\pi$ planes, which are found to be both $C=-1$ as demonstrated in Fig. \ref{fig2}(b).
 Such results mean that the bulk TbCl is a 3D weak Chern insulator stacked by the QAH layers with Hall conductivity $G=-e^2/h$ per layer, which can be also confirmed by the chiral edge state in the (010) surface along $\bar{\Gamma}-\bar{X}$ and $\bar{Z}-\bar{X'}$ as shown in Fig. \ref{fig2}(c) and (d) respectively.